dancer1325/grafana/contribute/backend/services.md

 ## Background services

-A background service runs in the background of the lifecycle between Grafana startup and shutdown.
-To run your service in the background, it must satisfy the `registry.BackgroundService` interface.
-Pass it through to the `NewBackgroundServiceRegistry` call in the [ProvideBackgroundServiceRegistry](/pkg/registry/backgroundsvcs/background_services.go) function to register it.
+A background service runs in the background of the lifecycle between Grafana startup and shutdown
+* To run your service in the background, it must satisfy the `registry.BackgroundService` interface
+* Pass it through to the `NewBackgroundServiceRegistry` call in the [ProvideBackgroundServiceRegistry](/pkg/registry/backgroundsvcs/background_services.go) function to register it.

 For an example of the `Run` method, see the previous example.

 ## Disabled services

-If you want to guarantee that a background service is not run by Grafana when certain criteria are met, or if a service is disabled, your service must satisfy the `registry.CanBeDisabled` interface.
-When the `service.IsDisabled` method returns `true`, Grafana won't call the `service.Run` method.
+If you want to guarantee that a background service is not run by Grafana when certain criteria are met, or if a service is disabled, your service must satisfy the `registry.CanBeDisabled` interface
+* When the `service.IsDisabled` method returns `true`, Grafana won't call the `service.Run` method.

 If you want to run certain initialization code whether service is disabled or not, you need to handle this in the service factory method.